 Is there anything else I should know about the Lenovo Moto G6?

 The Moto G6 Play looks a bit different than the others.
-Most notably, it moves the fingerprint sensor to the back, plus it only has one back camera.
-Droid-Life says it'll come in charcoal, gold, and deep blue colour options.
+Most notably, it moves the fingerprint sensor to the back, plus Droid-Life says it'll come in charcoal, gold, and deep blue colour options.

 And it'll win in terms of battery life, with a 4,000mAh cell within.
 The Moto G6 comes in at 3,000mAh according to the leak, while the Moto G6 Plus nudges up to either 3,200mAh or 3,250mAh.
 The Fry's Electronics listings confirm those G6 and G6 Play battery capacity nubers.

 Meanwhile, MySmartPrice suggests that all three phones will keep the 3.5mm headphone port while bringing in a USB-C port.

 The Moto G6 Play sounds like a slightly less feature-packed edition that puts a larger emphasis on battery life, which seems like a smart combo.
-With less information in the leak, we wonder if the Play edition might come a little later than the standard Moto G6 and Moto G6 Plus, both of which we fully expect to see at MWC 2018 in February.
+It could be the most appealing of the bunch if you don't mind the lower screen resolution.